patcg-individual-drafts/ipa/IPA-End-to-End.md

 For the MPC run by a _helper party network_ we are proposing a 3-party, malicious, honest majority MPC such that even if one of the _helper parties_ actively tries to attack the protocol and runs malicious code to do so, they will be unable to learn any of the sensitive inputs and any actively malicious behavior will be detectable.
 We believe this will satisfy a threat model where we are trying to prevent any _helper party_ from leaking data in the event that they are curious, corrupted or compelled to do so.

 With this being an honest majority MPC that does mean that if two of the three _helper parties_ in a _helper party network_ collude with each other the sensitive inputs can be leaked without detection.
-To mitigate this risk we propose the _helper party networks_ be carefully chosen (e.g. to protect against multiple _helper parties_ being compelled, they should be located in different jurisdictions unlikely to work together).
+To mitigate this risk we propose the _helper party networks_ be carefully chosen (e.g., to protect against multiple _helper parties_ being compelled, they should be located in different jurisdictions unlikely to work together).

 This three party, honest majority setting allows for very efficient MPC protocols that can achieve malicious security at only a reasonable cost over semi-honest security.